-- Make a plan with your patient and his or her support person
+- Make a plan with your patient and their support person

-- Agree with the patient on realistic learning objectives
+- Agree with your patient on realistic learning objectives

-The first step is to assess the patient's current knowledge about their condition.
+The first step is to assess the patient's current knowledge about their condition and what they want to know.
 Some patients need time to adjust to new information, master new skills, or make short- or long-term lifestyle changes.

 Your patient's preferences can guide your choice of education materials and methods.

 - Find out how your patient likes to learn.